tsnellgrove/dark_castle3/doc/to_do.md

 	- ANALYSIS: basic problem pattern = obj => obj_mach => obj_cond / obj_result => obj
 	- IDEA: pass/link obj to obj_con/obj_result innately (not explicitly) as part of call/assignment?
 	- TBD: update cleesh engine version build

+- TBD: enable general case of player interaction in-game, from web_main() [e.g. "what is your name?"]
+	- IDEA: need to reconsider how to present backstory...
+	- IDEA: web_main is framework for all games - so "floating scroll" won't work (think of space game)
+		- IDEA: ARGH!!!!
+I just realized I CAN'T do this in gs.end ....
+	- IDEA: except for in web_main(), there is no interactive option
+		- IDEA: everything is bulk beffered and then presented to the player for input back in web_main()
+		- IDEA: input is ONLY collected in web_main() ... which is a *HUGE* pain for interaction like backstory
+		- IDEA: so, I need to move the backsotry interaction back to web_main() and pass is_bkstry with it
+		- IDEA: then I need to pull 'read_bkstry_str' and 'backstory' from static_gbl() using game_name & path
+		- IDEA: maybe need a function in file_io() to pull descriptions from static_gbl() would be re-usable
+	- TBD: create player_interact() in /app_main
+		- TBD: player_interact() containes 3 funcitons get_player_confirm(), [get_player_int(), get_player_str()]
+		- TBD: create is_interact attrib in gs.core (default = False)
+		- TBD: from gs.end() set core.is_interact = True, return interact_str, interact_type to app_main()

 *** base error updates ***